First Days Maternity Supplies Ltd

 How much is normal?

-In the early days, you may need absorbent underwear or maternity pads rather than standard sanitary towels, as the flow can be heavier.
+In the early days, you may need maternity pads rather than standard sanitary towels, as the flow can be heavier.
 It’s common to pass small clots (about the size of a 50p coin), especially when you first get up after resting.

 The bleeding should gradually ease off over time.
 If it suddenly becomes heavier, has a strong smell, or you’re passing large clots, it’s a good idea to get checked by your midwife or GP.